A Disney Wordless Wednesday post. Theme: Magical Memories

 From the time that they were little, my girls were always so excited to meet their favourite characters and I have always been very impressed by how wonderful these characters are at interacting (often without words) with the kids who believe that they are real.
 The Disney characters do a simply amazing job at creating magical memories.

 Thanks to Deb at Focused on the Magic for hosting Disney Wordless Wednesday.
-Click on the link below to hop to the other participating blogs.

 Have you liked our Facebook page yet?
 I post articles from the blog there as well as photo albums from our travels and other travel news.
 Or, if you prefer, you can subscribe to the free RSS feed or sign up for an email subscription to keep up-to-date on our travel adventures.